ercius/openNCEM/ncempy/test/README.rst

 ncempy.test
 ===========

-This module contains the unittests for all other modules, functions, lines of code.
+This module contains the test for all modules, functions, and classes

 Requirements
 ------------

-The tests are run on real data contained in a subfolder called ``resources``, the files have a size of several GBs.
-These are not included and the repo and have to be obtained elsewhere (for now just ask).
+The tests are run on real data contained in a subfolder called ``data``.
+The files are now provided with the package for easier testing.

 Usage
 -----

-For example:

-``nosetests3 -s --with-coverage --cover-package=ncempy ncempy.test.test_io_emd``
+use pytest